13 Reasons Why You Perform Well in Practice but Not in Soccer Games

 The difference between a training session and a game comes down to the environment, the pressure of competing while the stakes are high, and with people watching.
 In training, you have the freedom to experiment, slow things down, and focus on learning without worrying about the impact of a mistake.

 But in a real match, every action matters, your decisions impact the score, your teammates are counting on you, and mistakes can feel much more serious.
-Once you are in a game, you are no longer training; obviously, you are now responsible for making decisions in real-time that impact the outcome of the game, and you are basically acting out your life based on all the preparation you have done up to that point.
+Once you are in a game, you are no longer training; you are now responsible for making decisions in real-time that impact the outcome of the game.

-While training is essential for improvement, nothing replaces the experience and development that come from playing in actual matches.
-These are some of the main reasons that some players play better during practice compared to games.
+While training is essential for improvement, nothing replaces the experience and development that come from playing in real matches.
+These are some of the main reasons why players often play better during practice compared to games.

 - They fail to prepare properly for competition both on and off the field.